 The Lair of The White Wormwas Bram Stoker's twelfth and last novel.
 This novel, along with The Jewel of Seven Stars, is one of his most famous after Dracula.
-The novel is an horror story about giant white worm that can transform itself into a woman.
+The novel is a horror story about giant white worm that can transform itself into a woman.
 It was first published in the UK in 1911 by William Rider and Son, Limited, London.
 The book itself is a 324 page (plus 4 pages of advertisements) hardcover with a red cloth cover stamped on the spine and front panel in blind and gold.
 This edition contains six color illustrations by Pamela Colman Smith.
 This book was first published in the US in 1966 under the title The Garden of Evil by Paperback Library, New York, as a part of their Paperback Library Gothic series.
-This edition is a 220 page paperback with a picture of two women and a castle on the front panel.
-Photographs of the book's UK and US covers are available here.
+This edition is a 220 page (plus 4 pages of advertisements) paperback with a picture of two women and a castle on the front panel.

 Daily Mail, London, March 29, 1912